Project-CleverWeb/Source/README.md

 &nbsp;
 ##Comparing with other CMS's##
 While this project will have many elements that are unique to it, we want to make sure things can be learned quickly and easily.
 As a start, everything will be bundled into the variable [$_CW](#the-_cw-global-variable) for easy access.
 At the same time, CleverWeb operates in modules, while some are required, many are able to be dropped or added as needed.
 This use of modules also allows CleverWeb to dynamically load modules as they are needed; rather than the typical system of "load it regardless."
+Further more, CleverWeb will be using a [system of scopes](#scopes) to disable/enable various scripts.
+This keeps things like plugins and themes, from messing with each other.